 I don’t make this stuff!
 Please don’t confuse me with the candy companies.
 I love to hear praises and screeds, but I can’t do anything about it for you.
 Please contact the candy company directly.
 Google is your friend.

 (And a friendly piece of advice, calling people stupid, criminal or using abusive language won’t get the result you intend.)

 Okay.
 First, it’d better be candy or candy-related.
 Otherwise I’m going to think you have a problem with reading comprehension or bought a very poorly targeted contact list.

 Be aware though, Candy Blog is virtually all candy reviews.
 The stuff that’s not is about my personal experiences at trade shows, buying candy and mostly failed attempts at making candy.
 I do accept samples, though less and less often as I prefer to simply buy stuff.

 5. Can you send me some free candy?

 No, I can’t.
 I hate shipping stuff, it’s expensive and I’m really bad at doing things in a timely fashion.
 Most of all, the extra candy I have usually already opened and has bite marks in it.

 If you’re looking for stuff for your personal consumption, please contact candy companies directly.
 They often have giveaways.
-Write them fan letters and maybe they’ll send you a coupon.
+Write them fan letters, like them on facebook or twitter and maybe they’ll send you a coupon.

-If you’re looking for something for a fundraiser or raffle for a non profit group, your best bet is to contact either a candy company directly or one of their public relations groups.
+If you’re looking for something for a fundraiser or raffle for a non profit group, your best bet is to contact either a candy company directly, a candy store or one of their public relations groups.
 I know it sounds like a lot of work, but reading trade magazines like Advertising Age will help you learn the players.

 POSTED BY Cybele AT 3:09 am